advis61/OracleOfDereth/README.md

 - Create a fellowship in one click with a fantasy sounding name
 - AutoRecruit will send a fellowship recruit to any players in range
 - Pauses around lifestones and bindstones.

+### Items

+- Add selected items to list.
+- Add all character items to list.
+- Sort by name, info, details, spells.
+- Export to clipboard, text, csv and json

 ### XP Augmentations